pallgeuer/pepper_camera/README.md

 ```sh
 rosparam set /pepper_camera_top/preview true
 ```
+Just note that ROS parameter values set on the command line are overridden by values specified inside the launch file (use args if you need to dynamically change them).
 If the node is already running then the new parameters are only read in once you call the `reconfigure` service:
 ```sh
 source PATH/TO/pepper_ros_ws/devel/setup.bash  # <-- Only required once per terminal/bash session
 rosservice call /camera/top/reconfigure "force: false"